masterborn/masterborn-blog/src/content/technical-debt-6-things-business-should-know.md

 isFeature: false
 ---

-# Technical debt - 6 things business should know about it
+# Technical debt - 6 things a business should know about it

 Just like financial debt, technical debt is not totally bad by definition.
 In fact, you could argue that technical debt is absolutely essential for business growth.